-Gov. Northam expected to discuss Virginia's plans for Phase 3 of reopening
+Gov. Northam outlines plans for Phase 3 of Virginia’s reopening, Spanish COVID-19 update provided

 Governor Northam took part of Wednesday's briefing to discuss access to health care in Virginia, which he said he believes is a right.

-The governor said the state's expansion of Medicaid in 2018 has allowed more than 421,000 Virginians to enroll in Medicaid coverage, offering health care to people who did not have access before.
+has allowed more than 421,000 Virginians to enroll in Medicaid coverage, offering health care to people who did not have access before.

 Praising the Medicaid expansion, Northam said families have been able to get treatment for underlying conditions that can make people more vulnerable to COVID-19 complications, and said everyone "should be grateful" for the expanded coverage during this pandemic.